-Please complete and return to either the person who asked you to complete this form or the Headteacher via the Head's PA who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either the person who asked you to complete this form or the Headteacher who will acknowledge receipt and explain what action will be taken.

+aken.

-Your name: Pupil's name:
+Your name:

-Very relationship to the gravity
+Pupil's name (if relevant):

-Your relationship to the pupil:
+Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number: Evening telephone number: e-mail address: Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork: It so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: